tlhackque/BlockCountries/README.md

                     Otherwise, only gets data if no local file exists for a registry.
  -4 -ipv4           Install filter for IPv4 addresses \ Default is -4 override with -no4 -no6
  -6 -ipv6           Install filter for IPv6 addresses / For both, use -4 -6
- -log               Install a logging rule to log rejected packets.
+ -conntrack         Use -m conntrack rather than -m state to avoid warnings from newer iptables -log               Install a logging rule to log rejected packets.
  -nolog             Don\'t install a logging rule. (default) -nolimit           Do not limit logging (can generate huge log files if under attack; not advised)